NEO-GEO HOMEBREW CARTRIDGES

 NEOGEO HOMEBREW GAMES

 The NEO-GEO hardware was officially abandoned by SNK in July of 2004.
 However, many retired game systems are kept alive with continued 3rd party homebrew software support designed and programmed by its greatest fans.
-Usually the games tend to be simplistic as it is very difficult and time consuming to create, design, and develop games.
+Usually the initial games tend to be rather simple in scope as it is very difficult and time consuming to create, design, and develop original full length games.
 One quick method is known as "hacking".
-It uses the existing game code from a game and alters it slightly.
+It uses the existing game code from a game and alters it slightly in certain areas.
 These hacks are far easier to make, and they take much less time then actual creative development.
-There are however several genuine homebrew designers who have already created some rather interesting products.
-Below is a quick look at some of the first NEO-GEO Homebrew developers and the titles which they worked on.
+But there are however several genuine homebrew designers who have already created some rather interesting and well received NEOGEO games.
+Below is a quick look at some of these NEO-GEO Homebrew developers and the various titles which they have worked on.

 DETAILED DESCRIPTION: